 Used as an island prison, fortress, monastery and even a home, today visitors can meet captains, convicts, sinners and saints while uncovering 1,300 years of Irish history at Spike Island.
 From monks to the military, to idolised rebels, visitors can only access the island by boat from Cobh.
 The island itself has restricted opening hours and advance booking is recommended.

-The stunning neo-Gothic St Coleman's Cathedral took 47 years to build and finally opened in 1911.
+The stunning neo-Gothic St Colman's Cathedral took 47 years to build and finally opened in 1911.
 Its spire stands 100m tall and the tower houses 42 bells, comprising the largest carillon in Ireland and one of the largest in Europe.
 Today, the cathedral continues to hold religious services and often hosts recitals featuring choirs from around the world.

 If you fancy some fresh food and the best of East Cork’s produce, visit Cobh Farmer’s Market.
 As well as local favourites you will also find a variety of international street food to try as well as a selection of handcrafted wares to choose from.
 This delightful market takes place every Friday from 10am - 2pm, along the promenade in Cobh.